 specific support needs and/or interventions the customer might require to obtain and maintain successful competitive integrated employment.

-The VR1641 must be completed on a computer and include handwritten signatures.
 VR may contact the customer and/or the customer's circle of support to verify that information on the form is correct.

 18.4.4 Fees